2024 LGBTQ Priorities

 - House Bill 1263/Senate Bill 5241 regulates health entity mergers and consolidations to protect patients’ interests and access to comprehensive medical services, including reproductive, gender-affirming and end-of-life care.

-- House Bill 1469/Senate Bill 5489 protects access to reproductive health care services and gender-affirming treatment in Washington state.
+- House Bill 1954 harmonizes language relating to reproductive health care services and gender-affirming treatment.

 - House Bill 1239 directs the design and establishment of a simple, uniform, and easily accessible state-level process for the receipt and classification of complaints involving the elementary and secondary education system.